-Many of the Early Church fathers would have considered them to be canon.
+Many of the Early Church fathers would have considered them to be New Testament canon.
 However, all of these additional texts are now considered to be Biblical Apocrypha and are not included among the New Testament books.
 There are also some books that were considered by some traditions not to be canonical which are now included in our Bibles.
 Books like 2 John and 3 John and 2 Peter are among these.
 Unlike with the Old Testament, none of the New Testament era deuterocanonical books are included in Bibles of any major Christian traditions.

-The canon of the Catholic Bible was finalized at the Council of Trent in 1546.
+The New Testament canon of the Catholic Bible was finalized at the Council of Trent in 1546.
 For many Protestants, the Westminster Confession of Faith of 1647 serves as a touchstone for the accepted Biblical canon.
-In both cases, the christian Bible is considered by Christians to be a closed canon.
+In both cases, the Bible is considered by Christians to be a closed canon.
 This means that it cannot be opened to include new texts down the line.

 As we have seen, the answer to the question, "How many books are in the Bible?" is steeped in fascinating history and tradition.
-The Bible is God's word and as such the decision over which books ought to be included and which ought to be excluded was not undertaken lightly.
+The Bible is God's Word and as such the decision over which books ought to be included and which ought to be excluded was not undertaken lightly.
 Scripture is intended to point us to God and to reveal to us the truth of the Gospel as Jesus proclaimed it.
 Christians from the time of the early church have studied these texts closely.

-Understanding which books make up the books of the Bible helps us to get a better idea of the messages God's word is trying to convey.
+Understanding which books make up the books of the Bible helps us to get a better idea of the messages God's Word is trying to convey.
 For more ways to deepen your faith and continue your education, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.